feildawproton/ArcheryBowSimulation/README.md

 # ArcheryBowSimulation
 Simulation of the brace, draw, and dynamic release phases of the traditional bow.
+2021 form MA8203.

 To run the simulation, simply execute brace_draw.py.